 Free in-person tax filing services

-Tax-Aide, which is run through the AARP, primarily serves seniors, although they cannot turn younger clients away.
+Tax-Aide is sometimes referred to as Tax Counseling for the Elderly or TCE.
+This program, frequently run through the AARP, primarily serves seniors, although, there is no age requirement to get tax help.
 VITA offers free tax preparation for workers regardless of age.

 Free online tax software